 Tensions related to religious factors do not only concern the relationships between Christians and Muslims.
 Nigeria has a small Shia population, estimated at 4 million, which is located mainly in northern Sunni Nigeria.
 The main Shia organisation is the Islamic Movement in Nigeria (IMN), active since the 1980s.
 The leader of the organisation called for a revolution similar to the Islamic revolution in Iran and has been detained several times on charges of 'seditious speech and calls to revolution'.
 In Kaduna State, the tension between the military and the IMN has been mounting.
 On 12 December 2015 in Zaria (Kaduna State), the Nigerian Army killed more than 350 men, women and children, considered supporters of IMN.
-The events are under investigation by the International Criminal Court (ICC) because of excessive use of force, mass killings and burials.
 The Kaduna State Government declared IMN unlawful in December 2016.
 On 15 May 2018, the IMN leader and his wife were charged with illegal assembly, criminal conspiracy and culpable homicide, punishable by death.
 Members of IMN and supporters staged protests in Abuja, Kaduna and some other cities for their release.
 Clashes between police and protesters resulted in a number of deaths and many protesters have been held in detention since.
+In December 2020 the Office of the Prosecutor of the International Criminal Court concluded that there is reasonable basis to believe that war crimes and crimes against humanity had been committed by the Nigerian military since the beginning of the non-international armed conflict with Boko Haram since June 2011.
+The Prosecutor of the ICC has also examined alleged crimes falling outside of the context of this conflict. [\[12\]](#)